canonical/k8s-snap/docs/src/charm/howto/install-terraform.md

 ```

 The `terraform apply` command will deploy the k8s and k8s-worker charms to the
-model.
+Juju model.
 Watch the deployment progress by running:

 ```bash
 juju status --watch 5s